-Syncing between Strava, Komoot and other route planers has been greatly improved by the opening up of Garmin’s API to these platforms (though you’ll now have to pay for the pleasure if you want to use Strava).
+Syncing between the best cycling apps, such as Strava, Komoot and other route planers, has been greatly improved by the opening up of Garmin’s API to these platforms (though you’ll now have to pay for the pleasure if you want to use Strava).

 Again, because there is no base mapping, the Edge 130 Plus can only display a breadcrumb trail (a black line on an empty white screen) and give turn notifications, but this is usually sufficient for rural road riding.

 The Edge 130 Plus gains an accelerometer, which also introduces mountain bike – or road as well, if you’re a really rowdy rider – dynamics to the unit, including jump count, jump distance and hang time.

 The accelerometer includes incident detection, which will share your location with pre-selected emergency contacts if the computer detects an incident.

 LiveTrack has also been improved and will now share the details of your route as well as your current location.
 This is a key change because it gives some context to your ride, rather than just appearing as a lonely blinking dot in a sea of roads.

 There is still no WiFi connectivity on the Edge 130 Plus, but rides and updates can still be automatically synced via the Garmin Connect app and a Bluetooth connection to your smartphone.

 The battery life for the new computer goes from anything between eight to 12 hours, depending on use.
 This is actually a reduction on the claimed 15 hours of the original Edge 130.